 Form and structure - even if it's very open and liquid - there is still a concept behind the series of sounds.
 There are somebody's thoughts of feelings behind the music, kind of repetitive consequence in developing (or undeveloping) the motives.
 It is like a good story - unfolding and keeping attention of the audience.

-Such short definition contains every era and style I like - from baroque to jazz to Sahara folk music.
+Such short definition fits in every era and style I like - from baroque to jazz to Sahara folk music.